kayleema/kayleema.github.io/_posts/2014-8-11-scientific-motion-tracking.markdown

 Exporting
 ------------

-* [Download the export script from GitHub](https://gist.github.com/7b96bba85ed81aba864a)  (You can also run git clone `https://gist.github.com/7b96bba85ed81aba864a.git` in a terminal)
+* [Download the export script from GitHub](https://gist.github.com/7b96bba85ed81aba864a)  (You can also run `git clone https://gist.github.com/7b96bba85ed81aba864a.git` in a terminal)
 * Change the editor type for the right-side area to "Text Editor", by opening the menu on the lower-right of the right-hand-side pane.  ![editor type dropdown](/images/blender3.png)
 * Click the "Open" button on the bottom of the text editor to open the markers.py file downloaded above.
 * In the text editor change the line `OUT_DIR = '/tmp'` to refer to the directory where you want to save your output files.
+Do not include a trailing slash in your directory path.
 * Press the "Run Script" button at the bottom of the text editor. (you may need to scroll right in order to see it).  ![run script button](/images/blender4.png)
 * A .csv file with the following format will be generated in the output directory specified: